 I am currently a postdoctoral research associate at the University of Wisconsin - Madison studying glacier and climate fluctuations from the Pleistocene to the late Holocene.
 I use in-situ cosmogenic nuclide measurements to determine the age of glacial deposits and have an interest in applying them to numerous geologic problems.

 I received my PhD from Oregon State University where I created a deglacial chronology of Irish cirque glaciers.
 Originally I am from the Washington, D.C. area and received my Bachelor's of Science from George Mason University in Earth Science.
 My research interests include: glacial geomorphology and chronology, cosmogenic surface exposure dating, paleoclimatology, sedimentary geology and stratigraphy, and geostatistical analysis.
-I have had the opportunity to work in locations such as Ireland, the Blue Ridge Mountains, the Cascades of Oregon, and the Canadian Rockies.
+I have had the opportunity to work in locations such as Ireland, the Blue Ridge Mountains, the Cascades of Oregon, and the U.S. and Canadian Rockies.